barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

 - Release distribution and installation

   - Support added for Fedora 28
-  - Installation instructions updated for creating either a Fedora 28 Server or a Fedora 28 Workstation
+  - Installation instructions updated for creating either a Fedora 28 Server or a MacOS Workstation
-  - Instructions added for installing and running the SDK and Navigator application on Linux and MacOS
+  - Instructions added for installing and running the SDK and Navigator application on MacOS

 - Development Framework

   - Added Model validation with ```gds validate``` command
-  - Added Test plugin to for generating and executing module tests
+  - Added Test plugin for generating and executing module tests
   - Fixed ```gds new``` command (issue #108)

 - Core Frameworks